Welcome Llama 3 - Meta’s new open LLM

 In addition, Llama 3 models are compatible with torch.compile() with CUDA graphs, giving them a ~4x speedup at inference time!

-To use Llama 3 models with transformers, make sure to use the latest transformers release:
+To use Llama 3 models with transformers, make sure to install a recent version of transformers:

 The following snippet shows how to use Llama-3-8b-instruct with transformers.
 It requires about 16 GB of RAM, which includes consumer GPUs such as 3090 or 4090.